William Augustus Bowles: Early life

-After the war
+Later life and death

-After retiring from the army at half-pay, Bowles returned to the Floridas to live amongst the Creeks until he 1785, when he left for New Providence in the Bahamas.
+After retiring from the army at half-pay, Bowles returned to the Floridas to live amongst the Creeks until 1785, when he left for New Providence in the Bahamas.
 A trading firm in nearby Nassau, who sought to break the Panton, Leslie & Company's monopoly in Florida, decided to employ Bowles thanks to his knowledge of territory and his good standing with the tribes and, more specifically, the Creek leader Alexander McGillivray.

 In June 1788, Bowles was sent to Florida.
-However, by the end of the year, the men he had brought with him from New Providence had deserted and he found himself named a fugitive by the Spanish.
+By the end of the year, the men he had brought with him from New Providence had deserted, and he found himself named a fugitive by the Spanish.
 Despite the massive failure of his mission, Bowles was not about to give up and began to focus on the idea of carving out a sovereign Indian nation in Florida.

 In 1795, along with the Seminoles, he formed a short-lived state in northern Florida (part of Spanish East Florida) known as the State of Muskogee, with himself as its "Director General."
 After designing a flag and constitution for his state, Bowles raised an army and began to carry out raids of Spanish territories in Florida.
 In 1800, he declared war on Spain.
 Bowles operated two schooners and boasted of a force of 400 frontiersmen, former slaves, and warriors.

 A furious Spain offered $6,000 and 1,500 kegs of rum for his capture.
-When he was finally captured, he was transported to Madrid where he was unmoved by King Charles IV's attempts to make him change sides.
-He then escaped, commandeering a ship and returning to the Gulf of Mexico.
-One of the main victims of his piratical attacks was the Scottish trading firm of Panton, Leslie & Company.
+When he was captured, he was transported to Madrid where he was unmoved by King Charles IV's attempts to make him change sides.
+He escaped, commandeered a ship and returned to the Gulf of Mexico.
+One of the main victims of his piratical attacks was the Scottish trading firm, Panton, Leslie & Company.

 In 1803, not long after having declared himself "Chief of all Indians present" at a tribal council, he was betrayed and turned over to the Spanish.
 William Augustus Bowles died in 1805, at Castillo Morro, in Havana, Cuba, having deliberately starved himself to death in defiance.